| Event | Date | Subject |

 Course Materials

 You don’t need to buy any books for this course, and the slides are more or less self-contained.
 We do use a couple of resources that you should read as a preparation for lectures/assignments.
-These are references materials that are regularly updated following the newest changes in the R community.
+These are reference materials that are regularly updated following the newest changes in the R community.
 The most important study book is R for Data Science.
-The first chapters in this book serve as a good complement to the first 4/5 lectures.
-The next three books, Text Mining with R, Spatial Analysis with R and the RMarkdown Cookbook are optional companions to the remaining lectures.
-The rest of the material is purely supplementary.
+The mentioned chapters in this book serve as a good complement to the first lectures.
+In the next lectures, we’ll use ideas from the books Text Mining with R, Speech and Language Processing, and Spatial Analysis with R. The rest of the material is purely supplementary.

-- Data Science for Economists Course Repo and Book (in Progress): More advanced lectures and a book aimed at Economics PhD students, which some of this course’s material is based on.
+- Data Science for Economists and Book (in Progress): More advanced lectures and a book aimed at Economics PhD students, which some of this course’s material is based on.

 - Advanced Data Analytics in Economics by Nick Hagerty.
 A repository containing lecture slides for a PhD level course, which some of this course’s material is based on.